Peruvian pelican

 The Peruvian pelican (Pelecanus thagus) is a member of the pelican family.
-It lives on the west coast of South America, breeding in loose colonies from about 33.5° in central Chile to Piura in northern Peru, and occurring as a visitor in southern Chile and Ecuador.
+It lives on the west coast of South America, breeding in loose colonies from about 33.5 degrees south in central Chile to Piura in northern Peru, and occurring as a visitor in southern Chile and Ecuador.
+It used to be considered a subspecies of the brown pelican.

 Description

 These birds are dark in colour with a white stripe from the top of the bill up to the crown and down the sides of the neck.
 They have long tufted feathers on the top of their heads.
 It was previously considered a subspecies of the brown pelican (Pelecanus occidentalis).
 The Peruvian pelican is considerably larger, ranging from about 5 to 7 kg in weight, 137 to 152 cm in length and with a wingspan of about 228 cm.
 Compared to the brown pelican, it also has proportionally longer crest feathers, as well as differences in the colours of the gular pouch, beak, scapulars and greater wing coverts.